Course pages 2014–15

 - be confident in performing routine user tasks on a POSIX system, understand command-line user-interface conventions and know how to find more detailed documentation;

 - appreciate how simple tools can be combined to perform a large variety of tasks;

 - be familiar with the most common tools, file formats and configuration practices;

 - be able to understand, write, and maintain shell scripts and makefiles;

 - appreciate how using revision control systems and fully automated build processes help to maintain reproducibility and audit trails during software development;

-- know enough about basic development tools to be able to install and modify C source code;
+- know enough about basic development tools to be able to install, modify and debug C source code;

 - have understood the main concepts of and gained initial experience in writing Perl scripts (excluding the facilities for object-oriented programming).